blockchainsllc/in3-docs/docs/api-c.md

 bool eth_uninstallFilter(in3_t *in3, size_t id);
 ```

-uninstalls a filter and returns true on success or false on failure
+Uninstalls a filter and returns true on success or false on failure.

 arguments:
 ```eval_rst